sysconftool — install configuration files

 After running sysconftoolize the macro

-must be
+AC_PROG_SYSCONFTOOL must be

-manually added to configure.in
+manually added to configure.in,

-and Makefile.am
+and Makefile.am must be

 modified as follows.

-must be modified
+Makefile.am must be modified

-to install configuration files as filename.dist
+to install configuration files as filename.dist instead of filename.
+The default install-configure rule assumes that

-lists all
+sysconf_DATA lists all

-, and runs sysconftool on them.
+configuration files in sysconfdir, and runs sysconftool on them.
 This

 will usually have to be modified, according to the

 application's individual needs.
-Finally, Makefile.am
+Finally, Makefile.am must be modified to distribute

 the sysconftool